Complete convergence of message passing algorithms for some satisfiability problems: Properties of a Random Instance

-Look at $\#\pi^{-i}(y)\cap N^{++}(y)$ -- this is the number of success in draws without replacement.
+Look at $\#\pi^{-i}(y)\cap N^{++}(y)$ -- this is the number of successes in draws without replacement.
 It is known that this quantity is more concentrated than the corresponding quantity if the draws were made with replacement~\cite{Hoeffding:63}.
 In particular, since the expectation of $\#\pi^{-i}(y)\cap N^{++}(y)$ is $O(d)$ it follows from Chernoff's bound that the probability that it deviates from its expectation by more than $d/60$ is $e^{-\Theta(d)}$.
 A similar statement holds for $\#\pi^{-i}(\bar{y})\cap N^{-}(y)$.
 Properties $(b)$ and $(c)$ are bounded similarly using concentration results.

 The calculations above hold in particular for the first $5d$ appearances of messages involving $x$.
 As for message $5d+1$, the probability of this message causing $x$ to become unstable is bounded by the event that $x$ appears in more than $5d$ clauses.
-As $x$ is expected to appear in $3.5d$ clauses, the latter event happens w.p. $e^{-\Theta(d)}$ (again using standard concentration results).
+As $x$ is expected to appear in $3.5d$ clauses, the latter event happens w.p. $e^{-\Theta(d)}$ (again using Chernoff's bound).
 To sum up, The bound on $E[F_{UNSTAB}]$ follows by linearity of expectation.